metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 it is important that each rule contains good description of it's purpose, when a user clicks on a rule in firewall GUI he wants to see what this rule is about and easily conclude whether to enable/disable the rule or allow/block the traffic.

+Documentation and comments reside in 3 places:
+1. In scripts (for developers)
+2. In rules (for users)
+3. In Readme folder (for general public)

 Commenting code is as important as writing it!